 - Specific symptoms of autism spectrum disorder

-As you can see, there are some notable omissions that are common in other states’ lists of qualifying conditions, such as Alzheimer’s disease, anxiety, depression, arthritis, severe nausea, and obsessive-compulsive disorder (OCD), among many others.
+As you can see, some notable omissions are common in other states’ lists of qualifying conditions, such as Alzheimer’s disease, anxiety, depression, arthritis, severe nausea, and obsessive-compulsive disorder (OCD), among many others.
 Still, many conditions made the cut, which allows a good number of patients to get medical cannabis.

 2. Find a Certified Physician